kmhamdi00/phpIPAMClient/docs/response.md

 # Response

-The `colq2\PhpIPAMClient\Connection\Respose` Object is used to handle the Response from the server.
+The `phpipam\PhpIPAMClient\Connection\Respose` Object is used to handle the Response from the server.
 Also this is the return of the `call` function of the `PhpIPAMClient`.

 The object has 6 attributes: